aws-ia/cfn-abi-ibmsecurity-qradar/guide/content/post-deployment-steps.md

 ---
 weight: 9

-title: PostDeployment Options
+title: Postdeployment options

-description: Post deployment options
+description: Postdeployment options
 ---
+# Postdeployment options

-# Configure QRadar Log Insights to ingest the CloudTrail and GuardDuty Data
+Configure QRadar Log Insights to ingest CloudTrail and GuardDuty data.

+**Note**: Configure other options, including Proxy Server, EPS Throttle, or other advanced options, as required for your environment.

 ## AWS CloudTrail

-Setup a new Ingestion Data Source with the following parameters:
+Set up a new ingestion data source with the following parameters:

-**On the Overview Tab:**
+**On the Overview tab:**
 | Parameter |Value  |
 |--|--|
 |Name|*\<User selected>* |